lpil/yesql/README.md

 eql is an Erlang library with similar inspiration and goals.

-- eql query parameters are not sanitised, the library user has to implement this.
-Yesql uses prepared statements so parameters are always sanitised.
 - eql offers no solution for query execution, the library user has to implement this.
 Yesql offers a friendly API.
 - Being an Erlang library eql has to compile the queries at runtime, Yesql